 Public Health and Safety

-In an article titled “The Kavanaugh Court and the Schechter-to-Chevron Spectrum: How the New Supreme Court Will Make the Administrative State More Democratically Accountable,” Walker has called for reinvigorating a doctrine—the non- delegation doctrine—last used successfully in 1935 by a famously reactionary Supreme Court majority bent on invalidating the New Deal.
-See A.L.A.
-Schechter Poultry Corp. v.
-United States, 295 U.S. 495 (1935).
-Currently, executive agencies are permitted to exercise rulemaking authority pursuant to a valid delegation from Congress.
-As long as the delegation provides a “sufficiently intelligible principle, there is nothing inherently unconstitutional about it.”
-Whitman v.
-Am.
-Trucking Ass’ns, 531 U.S. 457, 490 (2001) (Stevens, J., concurring).
+In an article titled “The Kavanaugh Court and the Schechter-to-Chevron Spectrum: How the New Supreme Court Will Make the Administrative State More Democratically Accountable,” Walker called for reinvigorating the non- delegation doctrine, which was last used successfully in 1935 by a famously reactionary Supreme Court majority bent on invalidating the New Deal.

 Walker disagrees with this long-established principle of law, arguing that agencies should not be able to exercise such authority, even if Congress properly delegates it.
 Justice Antonin Scalia himself made clear this position’s radical nature.
-As he explained, reviving that doctrine would deprive Congress of the authority essential to empower agencies to effectively implement and enforce critical statutes that protect the American people in countless areas from ensuring financial stability to controlling health hazards.
-As Scalia noted, “we have almost never felt qualified to second-guess Congress regarding the permissible degree of policy judgment that can be left to those executing or applying the law” because “a certain degree of discretion, and thus of lawmaking, inheres in most executive and judicial action,” Mistretta v.
-United States, 488 U.S. 361, 417 (1989) (Scalia, J., dissenting).
-Walker would flout these principles and disable Congress from making government work for the American people.
+As he explained, reviving that doctrine would deprive Congress of the authority essential to empower agencies to effectively implement and enforce critical statutes that protect the American people in scores of areas from ensuring financial stability to controlling health hazards.
+As Scalia noted, “we have almost never felt qualified to second-guess Congress regarding the permissible degree of policy judgment that can be left to those executing or applying the law” because “a certain degree of discretion, and thus of lawmaking, inheres in most executive and judicial action.”
+Walker would flout these principles and preclude Congress from making government work for the American people.

 In addition to accepting the non-delegation doctrine, Justice Scalia also accepted the legal principle that gives agencies the authority to determine how they will carry out their mandates when the congressional act governing their actions might be open to different interpretations – referred to as “Chevron deference.”
 As Justice Scalia noted, “in the long run Chevron will endure and be given its full scope” because “it more accurately reflects the reality of government, and thus more adequately serves its needs.”